 top of page

-Threlkeld provided sentence examples in his various writings and publications as shown in the table below:
+Threlkeld provided sentence examples in his various writings and publications as shown in the following table.
+Use the buttons below to access each publication individually.

 Threlkeld Sentences